kubernetes/enhancements/keps/sig-node/xxxx-container-oom-kill-mode/README.md

 ###### Is the rollout accompanied by any deprecations and/or removals?

-Yes, the `singleProcessOOMKill` kubelet flag will be deprecated in v1.35 and removed in v1.38.
+No immediate removals.
+The `singleProcessOOMKill` kubelet flag remains supported as a node-level default.

 ### Monitoring Requirements